jupyter/docker-stacks/docs/using/troubleshooting.md

 touch: cannot touch 'stagingarea/kale.txt': Permission denied
 ```

-In this case the user of the container (`jovyan`) and the owner of the mounted volume (`root`) have different permission levels and ownership over the container's directories and mounts.
+In this case, the user of the container (`jovyan`) and the owner of the mounted volume (`root`) have different permission levels and ownership over the container's directories and mounts.
-The following sections cover a few of these scenarios and suggestions to fix these problems.
+The following sections cover a few of these scenarios and how to fix them.

 **Some things to try:**